ABStein/candidate-challenge/README.md

 First fork and clone the project

-The version of node used for this project is `13.5.0` The version of the vue-cli is `4.1.1` but this should be installed as apart of of the `npm install`.
-The reason for using the CLI vs just intallong vue is that it is easier to scaffold assets that are needed.
+The version of node used for this project is `13.5.0`.

+The version of the vue-cli is `4.1.1` but this should be installed as apart of of the `npm install`.
+The reason for using the CLI vs just installing vue is that it is easier to scaffold assets that are needed.

 This project also requires a global installation of nodemon for easy development of the server code `npm install -g nodemon`.